Eschatologue/CM_wiki/docs/gameplay/homebrew/inventory.md

 In this campaign, inventories are managed differently than in your typical D&D game where items have weight (ain't nobody got time for that).
 Instead, for the sake of convenience, inventory is calculated using slots, similar to some video games.

-## Carrying Capacity
+## Inventory Capacity

-Your size and Strength score determine the amount of inventory slots that you have, as shown in the Carrying Capacity table.
+Your size and Strength score determine the amount of inventory slots that you have, as shown in the Inventory Capacity table.
 The table also shows the maximum weight you can drag, lift, or push.

 While dragging, lifting, or pushing weight in excess of the maximum weight you can carry, your Speed can be no more than 5 feet.